8-9mm Moss Agate Bracelets media thumbnails

 Is this moss agate treated?

 No detectable treatment.
-The green of the inclusions comes from naturally occurring hydrated iron and manganese oxides (limonite, goethite), without dyeing.
+The green color of the inclusions comes from naturally occurring hydrated iron and manganese oxides (limonite, goethite), without dyeing.
 The translucent chalcedony base also shows no signs of staining.
 Statement based on lapidary observation.

 Is the bracelet one size fits all?